gilch/hissp/docs/lissp_quickstart.rst

    spam..x                                ;42
    eggs.                                  ;Hello, World!

-   ;;;; Basic Macros
+   ;;;; The Basic Macros

-   _#" The REPL comes with some basic macros defined in hissp.basic.
-By default, they don't work in .lissp files unqualified.
-The compiled output from these does not require hissp to be installed."
+   _#"To make the REPL more usable, it comes with some basic macros already defined.
+Their design has been deliberately restricted so that their compiled output does not require the hissp package to be installed to work.
+While these may suffice for small embedded Hissp projects, you will probably want a more capable macro suite (such as Hebigo's) for general use.
+You are not required to use the basic macros at all, so by default, they don't work in .lissp files unqualified.
+They're available qualified from hissp.basic.._macro_.
+   "

    #> (help _macro_.->>)                     ;Macros have docstrings and live in _macro_.
    >>> help(